jeffinjude/ecomm-inventory/README.md

 ### Features
 This microservice handles the following modules :

+* Add inventory for a product.
+* Get inventory for a product
+* Increase inventory of a product.
-* Get inventory details of a product.
+* Decrease inventory of a product.
-* Updates the inventory.